arsdever/HEX/README.md

 void fromString(const String& str,byte* ret) // Converts hexadecimal String of byte to byte.
 Example fromString("5D") -> 93
 ```

-// Thanks a lot using my library //

 If my code isn't working please contact to me to fix any error in that.
 Email: arsen.gharagyozyn.96@gmail.com